 Once back in London, Sloane set up a medical practice.
 He was a highly esteemed physician and was appointed Physician Extraordinary to Queen Anne and King George I, and Physician in Ordinary to King George II.

 He married Elizabeth Langley Rose in 1695.
-She was the widow of Fulke Rose, a plantation owner in Jamaica.
+She was a wealthy heiress and the widow of Fulke Rose, a plantation owner in Jamaica.
 The couple had three daughters and one son, although only two of the children survived to adulthood.